Carnation

 Soil RequirementsWell-drained, neutral to slightly alkaline soil

-Watering NeedsWater deeply when top inch of soil is dry
+Watering NeedsDeep watering when top soil is dry

 Light RequirementsFull sun (at least 6 hours direct sunlight)